How to Register

 You can find out if courses have prerequisites when you search for courses in Webadvisor, click on the course title to read the description, including prerequisites.
 For example, many math and science courses have a prerequisite of “QR 101 or equivalent” (an ALEKS score between 53 and 75 is equivalent to QR 101.
 Visit Placement Exams to learn more about equivalencies).

 You can use WebAdvisor to search for classes and save them in a Preferred Sections list, which is like a shopping cart.
-When it comes time to register on July 28 and July 30, you can return to this list to easily complete your registration.
+When you are ready to register, you can return to this list to easily complete your registration.

 1. Go to webadvisor.lclark.edu.